 How to get around Barcelona Province?

-You can arrive in Catalunya flying to Barcelona or Girona airports.
-Long haul and local low-cost airlines fly to there.
+You can arrive in Catalunya by flying to Barcelona or Girona airports (read our guide to reasons to visit Girona here).
+Long haul and local low-cost airlines fly there.
 To guarantee the best prices and routes check Skyscanner.
-From the airport you can get trains and buses to go to all the cities in the province.
+From the airport, you can get trains and buses to go to all the cities in the province.

 However, if you really want to discover the amazing landscape and things to do outside Barcelona I recommend you to go there by train.
 That is what we did, and it was a unique experience!!
 With our Eurail Pass we could choose any train we wanted and do all the connections we could imagine.
 From Barcelona to tiny cities or to busy beaches, there is no easier [and better] way to travel around.
 Eurail has several options of passes, I’m sure you will find one that suits you perfectly.

 Earth, Air, Water and Fire… Four different ways to explore Barcelona Province.
 I had the opportunity to discover incredible things to do outside Barcelona and get in touch with Catalan people.
 It’s not every day that we can explore places outside the traditional tourist route, that’s why I want to say Thanks to Deputació Barcelona, the tourism office, our guides and TBEX for putting together such a great trip.
 After this trip I realized that I love Barcelona and all the region much more, I discovered the Province is more beautiful, warmer and hospitable than I imagined.